-Feedback Widgets: A feedback widget is a way for a company to get feedback from its customers and visitors.
-They are typically embedded buttons on the company's website which offer customers an opportunity to provide feedback on the website, products, or services they were provided with.
+A feedback widget is a way for a company to get feedback from its customers and visitors.
+They typically have embedded buttons on the company's website, which offer customers an opportunity to provide feedback on the website, products, or services they were provided with.

 Feedback widgets provided by customer feedback tools like Rapidr, Hotjar, etc., support interactive forms to get feedback from its customers about their experience with the product or services.
 Feedback widgets also help developers get instant feedback about how users find their product, fix bugs, improve design, and develop new features.

-Feedback widgets are much more than just a way to collect feedback; they’re also an opportunity to learn about your users and improve your site based on their needs and wants and provide excellent customer support.
+Feedback widgets are more than just a way to collect feedback; they’re also an opportunity to learn about your users, improve your site based on their needs and wants, and provide excellent customer support.
 Feedback widgets can take many forms.
-Some may be simple questionnaires, while others may be more complex with multiple questions and answers.
+Some may be simple questionnaires, while others may be more complex, with multiple questions and answers.

-Feedback Forms: Feedback forms are an easy way to get information about your site and what people think about it.
+Feedback forms quickly get information about your site and people's thoughts.
 Feedback forms allow you to collect data on specific topics or aspects of your site that you want more insight into.

 For example, if you want to know what people think about the design of your site, you can ask for their opinion through a specific question or set of questions on the form.
 Tools such as Typeform, Google Forms, etc., are used as feedback forms on various websites.

-Feedback Pages: Companies use the community feedback tools such as Rapidr, Uservoice, and UserEcho to get feedback from their customers.
+Companies use the community feedback tools such as Rapidr, Uservoice, and UserEcho to get feedback from their customers.
 They are usually in the form of feedback forums and feedback pages.
-Feedback pages are a great way to collect feedback from your customers and make adjustments accordingly.
+Feedback pages are a great way to collect customer feedback and adjust accordingly.

 With tools like Rapidr, companies start a complete product development cycle by listening to customers' ideas, asking for their opinions, prioritizing features, and feedback based on business objectives, and showcasing progress with public roadmaps and changelogs.

-Visual feedback: Visual feedback, also called usability feedback, directly captures feedback from users.
+Visual feedback, known as usability feedback, directly captures user feedback.
 Visual feedback tools provide a more visual way of giving feedback by pointing out specific page elements (including buttons, text, images, or elements) and giving feedback on those.

 Visual feedback tools help designers and developers understand how users interact with their products, such as BugHerd, Usersnap, Marker, etc.

-Traditional Surveys: Traditional surveys allow you to ask questions and get answers in a quantitative manner.
-They also help you understand your audience's demographics better and find out what their preferences are when it comes to content, design, etc.
+Customer feedback surveys allow you to ask questions and quantitatively get answers.
+They also help you better understand your audience's demographics and find their preferences regarding content, design, etc.

 Online survey tools such as SurveyMonkey, Qualtrics, and Mopinion are used for marketing research, customer satisfaction, employee engagement, and internal processes.
-They can help companies make decisions on how to improve their products and services by gathering feedback from their customers or employees.
+They can help companies make decisions on improving their products and services by gathering customer or employee feedback.

 A review evaluates something, such as a product, service, or performance.
-Reviews are written by customers and maybe about a product or an experience.
+Customers write reviews which may be about a product or an experience.
 A rating is an assessment of one item's relative quality compared to another item.
 Ratings can be "good," "poor," "excellent," etc., but are usually on some kind of scale-like 1-10 or 1-5 stars.

 Online Review and Rating tools such as TrustPilot, Bazaarvoice, Podium, etc., allow users to share their thoughts on products and services online in reviews and collect user ratings on their products or services.